psiphi75/ahrs/README.md

 Return an object with the Euler angles (heading/yaw, pitch, roll), in radians.

 *returns:* Object where:
-   - heading is from north, going east (about z-axis).
+   - heading is from north, going west (about z-axis).
    - pitch is from vertical, going forward (about y-axis).
    - roll is from vertical, going right (about x-axis).